frouo/lembot-public-website/blog/index_/2021-07-15_keep-your-lemlist-export-minimalist-and-consistent.md

 tag: "how to"
 ---

-# How to keep your lemlist export minimalist and consistent
+# Keep your lemlist export minimalist and consistent

 With lembot, you can choose between extracting all the CSV or only a set of columns.